-Duplicating/Reprographics - Mail, print, and copy services for faculty and staff.
-Reprographics offers online printing services so that faculty may submit duplication requests days in advance of the class meeting.
+Duplicating/Reprographics - Mail, print, copy services.
+Reprographics has online printing services - submit duplication requests days in advance of class meetings.
 Located at LAC in building V near Clark Avenue.
 Please make every effort to use the most economical form of duplication for class materials and be cognizant of copyright laws for educators.